moatazsaad/Data_Science_Portfolio/Targeted Aid Marketing Campaign/README.md

-Summary for the Targeted Aid Marketing Campaign Project:
+# Targeted Aid Marketing Campaign Project

-One of the primary challenges for marketers is gaining insight into their customers' preferences and requirements.
-By comprehensively understanding the customer base, marketers can design targeted marketing campaigns tailored to meet specific needs.
-Leveraging available customer data, data science and AI/ML techniques can facilitate market segmentation, enabling the identification of distinct customer segments.
+## Summary
-With access to extensive customer data spanning 2.5 years, the objective is to divide the customer base into a minimum of three distinct groups for the purpose of creating targeted advertising campaigns.
+One of the primary challenges for marketers is gaining insight into customer preferences and requirements.
+By understanding the customer base, marketers can design targeted campaigns tailored to specific needs.
+Leveraging customer data and AI/ML techniques, this project focuses on market segmentation to identify distinct customer groups.
+Using 2.5 years of customer data, the objective is to segment the customer base into at least three groups for targeted advertising.

+## Steps & Methodology

-1- Data Exploration and Preprocessing:
+### 1. Data Exploration and Preprocessing
-    Loaded the sales data and performed initial exploratory data analysis (EDA) to understand the dataset's structure and characteristics.
+- Loaded sales data and performed Exploratory Data Analysis (EDA).
-    Handled missing values and converted data types as needed.
+- Handled missing values and adjusted data types.
-    Explored the distribution of various categorical features using bar plots.
+- Visualized categorical features and sales distribution over time.
-    Created dummy variables for categorical columns and encoded categorical features where necessary.
+- Created dummy variables and encoded categorical features.
-    Visualized the distribution of sales over time and identified peaks in sales.

-2- K-Means Clustering:
+### 2. K-Means Clustering
-    Utilized K-Means clustering to segment customers based on their purchasing behavior.
+- Applied K-Means clustering to segment customers based on purchasing behavior.
-    Determined the optimal number of clusters using the elbow method.
+- Used the **elbow method** to determine the optimal number of clusters.
-    Analyzed cluster characteristics, such as average quantity ordered, average sales, and preferred product types, to understand distinct customer segments.
+- Analyzed cluster characteristics, including sales trends and product preferences.
-    Visualized cluster characteristics using histograms to identify patterns and differences among clusters.
+- Visualized clusters using histograms.

-3- Dimension Reduction with PCA:
+### 3. Dimensionality Reduction with PCA
-    Reduced the dimensionality of the dataset using Principal Component Analysis (PCA) to visualize customer clusters in three-dimensional space.
+- Used **Principal Component Analysis (PCA)** to reduce dataset dimensionality.
-    Visualized customer clusters using a 3D scatter plot to gain insights into the distribution and separation of clusters.
+- Created a 3D scatter plot to visualize customer clusters.

-4- Autoencoder for Dimensionality Reduction:
+### 4. Autoencoder for Dimensionality Reduction
-    Implemented an autoencoder neural network for dimensionality reduction.
+- Built and trained an **autoencoder neural network** for feature reduction.
-    Trained the autoencoder model on the scaled data.
-    Utilized the encoder part of the autoencoder to transform the data into a lower-dimensional space.
+- Used the encoder to transform data into a lower-dimensional space.
-    Applied K-Means clustering on the reduced data to identify customer clusters.
+- Applied K-Means clustering on the reduced data.
-    Analyzed and visualized cluster characteristics similar to the K-Means clustering approach.
+- Analyzed and visualized cluster characteristics.

-5- Conclusion:
+### 5. Conclusion
-    Identified distinct customer segments based on purchasing behavior using both traditional clustering techniques and neural network-based dimensionality reduction methods.
+- Identified distinct customer segments based on purchasing behavior.
+- Compared **traditional clustering (K-Means)** with **deep learning-based clustering (Autoencoder + K-Means)**.
-    Provided actionable insights for targeted marketing strategies, such as personalized promotions and product recommendations tailored to specific customer clusters.
+- Provided insights for targeted marketing, such as personalized promotions and product recommendations.